000MDK/Bookmarklets/README.md

 Click anywhere in the canvas to go fullscreen

-- Matrixhasyou:
+### whiterabbit.bookmarklet

 raining green code

 [likely the origin of the code](https://angularfixing.com/how-to-make-javascript-raining-matrix-code-as-a-background-of-the-website/)

+### flysim22.bookmarklet

-- Fly Simulator 2022
+Fly Simulator 2022 - adjust browser-zoom level for increased realism

-adjust browser-zoom level for increased realism [likely the origin of the code](https://www.terrybutler.co.uk/2021/08/17/animated-fly-cursor-for-cats/)
+[likely the origin of the code](https://www.terrybutler.co.uk/2021/08/17/animated-fly-cursor-for-cats/)